sirenuf/COD-PS3-DemonWare-Research/README.md

 Here I am going to share what the cause is and how to fix it.

-# What are wrong with these games?
+# What is wrong with these games?
 To my knowledge as of writing this, the **following games have issues** today for **new accounts** that haven't played a Call of Duty **prior to somewhere around 2018**.
 * **Modern Warfare 2 (IW4)** - Progression/stats do not save.
 * **Black Ops 1 (T5)**		 - Progression/stats do not save.